 “But it’s the truth.
 I can’t do a left hook.
 I’ve never gotten one in.”

 And my coach said, “Okay.
-Say ‘I haven’t done a left hook YET.’”
+Say that.
+‘I haven’t done a left hook YET.’”

 I still use that trick today.
 I haven’t published a book YET.
 I haven’t run two miles YET.